illini-motorsports/fdplib/README.md

 ## Usage

-In order to use the main functionality of this library, import the darab module in your python code
+In order to use the main functionality of this library, import the fdplib module in your python code
 ```
-import darab
+import fdplib
 ```
 From this a *DarabData* object can be created by passing the textfile name to the constructor
 ```
-from darab import DarabData
+import fdplib.darab as darab
-data = DarabData("<FILENAME>.txt")
+data = darab.DarabData("<FILENAME>.txt")
 ```
 With this object, data can be easily accessed using the following methods.
 First, to get all of the variables in the dataset do ```data.list_vars()```